 At the heart of Charlotte Brontë’s most celebrated work is the “it’s complicated” romance between Jane and Mr. Rochester.
 This is a love story that transcends time, and any screen adaptation of Brontë’s 1847 novel can only be as good as its two lead actors.
 So which on-screen couple best showcases one of literature’s most known and loved couples?

-Here, we consider the Jane-Rochester dynamic in 5 adaptations that are currently available to stream.
+Here, we consider the Jane-Rochester dynamic in 5 adaptations.
 We’ve ranked them from our least to most favorite, but everything here is worth watching.

 #5 Jane Eyre (1997) Samantha Morton and Ciarán Hinds